FN Minimi: Minimi Mk3

 In November 2013, FN Herstal unveiled the Mk3 version of the Minimi light machine gun the Minimi 5.56 Mk3 and the Minimi 7.62 Mk3.
 The Mk3 upgrades were based on operational experience and user feedback over the past 10 to 15 years.

 The stock is 5-position adjustable that is also adjustable for cheek rest height with a folding shoulder rest and hydraulic buffer.
 The feed tray has retaining pawls to hold ammunition from the belt in place while loading.
 The handguard has three forward picatinny rails.
-A new bipod is 3-position height adjAustable and seamlessly integrates into the shape of the handguard when folded back regardless of accessories that may be attached.
+A new bipod is 3-position height adjustable and seamlessly integrates into the shape of the handguard when folded back regardless of accessories that may be attached.
 Others features include a more ergonomic cocking handle and an optional heat shield, enabled by an added on long pin, to protect from barrel heat.
 The Minimi 7.62 Mk3 can be converted to fire 5.56×45mm rounds.

 Users that already have Minimi machine guns can partially or completely upgrade their existing weapons with the Mk3 features.